A voice woke me out of a deep sleep.

 I go to the window to listen.
 I hear nature’s heartbeat under the breath of the wind.
 It is the rhythmic strumming of crickets.
 A sound I have always found soothing.

 But whoa!
 Wait a minute.
 The sound is not coming from the woods, it is coming from behind me – in the house.
 Suddenly, I know what it is.
 It is a smoke alarm complaining about a low battery.

 It seems to come from everywhere and nowhere.
 I have no idea which alarm is bad, so I go into the hall to stand under the alarm there.

 Nope.
 Not that one.
 I move to the living room and wait.

 It is not the living room alarm either.
 More like in the dining room.
 So I stand on my tiptoes and try to twist that dining room alarm out of its bracket.

 By this time, I’ve lost my temper.
 I give the whole assembly a hard counter-clockwise twist, ripping the bracket from the ceiling.

 This time the sound comes from the living room.
 I go back there to wait.

 I can’t stand the chirping anymore.
-I rampage through the kitchen and into the laundry room, ripping down the detectors as I go and tossing them onto the pile on the living room table.
+I rampage through the kitchen and into the laundry room, ripping down detectors as I go.
+I pile them on the living room table.

 Thank God, the sound finally comes from the pile, but now what do I do?
 I have no batteries.